1985 NBA draft: Notable undrafted players

-Controversy
+Conspiracy theories about the first pick

 Some have argued that NBA Commissioner David Stern fixed the first overall pick to help his hometown team, the struggling New York Knicks.
 The lottery system used in 1985 involved a random drawing of seven envelopes from a hopper, with each of the then-seven non-playoff teams having an equal chance of obtaining the first pick.
 Inside each of the envelopes was the logo of a non-playoff team.
 The team whose envelope was drawn first would get the first pick.
 The process was then repeated until the rest of the first seven lottery picks were determined.
 In the U.S., CBS had live coverage of Stern pulling the envelopes from the hopper (as opposed to NBA Draft lotteries today where the actual drawing is held behind closed doors before the results are revealed on TV).

-There is speculation that the envelope containing the Knicks logo was frozen beforehand, enabling David Stern to recognize and select it.
+The "frozen envelope theory" suggests that the National Basketball Association rigged its 1985 draft lottery so that Patrick Ewing would join the New York Knicks.
+Theorists claim that a lottery envelope was chilled so that it could be identified by touch.
+A similar "hot balls theory", promoted by Scottish football manager David Moyes, suggests that certain balls used in draws for UEFA and AFC competitions have been warmed to achieve specific outcomes.

 According to another theory, some claim that when an accountant from Ernst & Whinney (the same firm used by Gulf + Western, then-owners of the Knicks) inserted the seven envelopes into the glass drum, some have claimed that he banged the fourth one against the side of the drum to create a creased corner, thereby making it easier for Stern to determine which envelope to choose: the envelope containing the Knicks logo.
 According to this theory, as the drum was being spun by NBA security director Jack Joyce, Stern was watching the envelopes closely.
 He then opened the drum, took a deep breath, reached in and selected the envelope with the bent corner and the Knicks logo.
 This has not been confirmed or corroborated by any official source, as most note that the spinning of the drum was far more forceful than any movement by Joyce, deliberate or otherwise.

 Early entrants

 College underclassmen

+For the third year in a row and the seventh time in eight years, no college underclassman would withdraw their entry into the NBA draft.
+This year, however, saw a total of twelve players qualify for entry as college underclassmen, including a Sudanese born freshman center named Manute Bol, who would be considered the tallest player in NBA history at the time.
 The following college basketball players successfully applied for early draft entrance.